New Zealand Diploma in Architectural Technology

 Entry criteria

-- Completed a relevant course at NZQF Level 3;
+- a relevant qualification at NZQF Level 4 or above, or

 English language requirements